survivejs/webpack-book/manuscript/building_with_webpack/04_cleaning_build.md

 # Cleaning the Build

-Our current setup doesn't clean the `build` directory between builds.
-As this can get annoying if we change our setup, we can use a plugin to clean the directory for us.
+Our current setup doesn't clean the *build* directory between builds.
+As a result it will keep on accumulating files as our project changes.
+Given this can get annoying, we should clean it up in between.

-Another valid way to resolve the issue would be to handle this outside of webpack.
-You could solve it on the system level through a npm script.
-In this case you would trigger `rm -rf ./build && webpack` or `rimraf ./build && webpack` to keep it cross-platform.
-A task runner could work as well.
+This issue can be resolved either by using a webpack plugin or solving it outside of it.
+You could trigger `rm -rf ./build && webpack` or `rimraf ./build && webpack` in a npm script to keep it cross-platform.
+A task runner could work for this purpose as well.

+I will show you how to solve this issue using webpack next.

 ## Setting Up *clean-webpack-plugin*